vic-torr/machines-monitor/README.md

 5 6 8 12 34 35 38 44 55
 ```

 c) The while loop shifts a large amount of the array whenever finds a smaller $val.
-It has complexity order of $O(n^2)$ of swapings and comparations.
+It has complexity order of O(n²) of swaps and comparisons.
+It can be improved implementing a more efficient algorithm,
+like QuickSort.